 Procedures while in the UK

-As soon as you arrive in the UK, you may need to show evidence of your reasons to be in the UK to an immigration officer.
-Along with your hand luggage you should carry copies of the documents that you used to get your visa.
-You won’t experience any trouble when you arrive in the UK, if:
+As soon as you arrive in the UK, you may need to show evidence of your reasons for being in the UK to an immigration officer.
+Along with your hand luggage, you should carry copies of the documents that you used to get your visa.
+You won’t experience any trouble when you arrive in the UK if:

 - You provided the Embassy with all the information relevant to your stay in the UK when you applied for a visa